Jenrikku/WITCHandFAIRY/tools/tilemaptool/BinaryFileDoc.md

 | 0x08   | 4    | IMG section offset  |
 | 0x0C   | 4    | MAP section offset  |

 All offsets are relative to file's beginning (absolute)
+The map section may not exist if the file is meant to only contain sprites.
+In this case, its offset will be set to 0.

 ## Color palette section